jazdevv/soundcloud-embedded-player/README.md

 ## NPM Packages

-No external NPM Packages are needed to install to use this component
+No external NPM Packages are needed to install in order to use this component

 ## Example of use